-Editorial: The promise of a smart, frictionless world has been added to your bookmarks.
+Editorial: The promise of a smart, frictionless world has been saved

 The promise of smart cities and mobility is already more than a mere vision.
 We are beginning to experience a wave of innovations that can fundamentally alter daily life.

 When I think about smart cities and the future of mobility, I can’t help but reflect on what previous generations imagined.
 When the Jetsons were on TV, the nation was building Eisenhower’s interstate highway system, and President Kennedy called for a man on the moon within 10 years.
 We imagined flying cars, household robots, and a leisurely work week.
 The reality, in some respects at least, is decidedly more modest, and urban life largely still relies on 19th- or 20th- century infrastructure.

 View the Smart Mobility collection

 Subscribe to receive updates on Future of Mobility

 Still, the promise of smart cities and mobility is already more than a mere vision.
 As the novelist William Gibson said, “The future is already here; it’s just not evenly distributed.”

 In this issue of Deloitte Review, we explore some of the ways that smart cities and the future of mobility are taking shape.
 Our cars may not fly, but autonomous vehicles are on the road today, and many new cars contain over 100 million lines of code.
 As you’ll read, residents of Helsinki are already using a single app to call up and pay for multiple modes of transportation.
 You’ll read how data analytics are already helping cities make better decisions about where and how to deploy resources.
 The city of Buenos Aires is using technology to better manage 27,000 paved blocks, 56,000 sidewalks, 1,000 green spaces, and more than 1 million physical objects such as street lights.1